Anthony Chau Tin-hang

-Anthony Chau Tin-hang is a Hong Kong solicitor serving as the deputy director of public prosecutions for technology crime in the Hong Kong Department of Justice since July 2023.
+Anthony Chau Tin-hang is a Hong Kong barrister who has served as the director of public prosecutions of Hong Kong since May 2026.

-Chau previously served as the acting deputy director of public prosecutions (special duties) until May 2023, a role that gave him responsibility for prosecuting many protest-related cases.
+Before becoming Hong Kong's chief prosecutor, Chau successively served as Deputy Director of Public Prosecutions for technology crime from July 2023 to May 2026, and acting deputy director of public prosecutions (special duties) until May 2023, a role that gave him responsibility for prosecuting many protest-related cases.
 He also briefly served as the deputy director of public prosecutions (higher courts) from May 2023 to July 2023, between the disbandment of the Special Duties sub-division and the establishment of the Technology Crime sub-division.

+Chau has been a prosecutor since at least 2008 and became a senior public prosecutor in 2010, handling magistracy appeals in the High Court.
+He was a solicitor before being called to the Bar in February 2026, following a shortened pupillage.